djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Codewars
+- Portfolio Project

 ### **Thoughts**

 - Solved a Kata.
 But just like yesterday... the top solutions were way way way way way way shorter than mine.
 Still so much to learn in programming and JavaScript!!!!
 I love it!
+- I will not be using the RandomImage component because at the moment I could not figure out how to rerender the img element with the same api (random)url but change the image.
+It works fine without it.
+The page is currently just for entertainment anyway while I'm building the more important contents of my portfolio.
+- I think I found the solution to the images, but there's the part where the height might be too large, and if I change my css to accomodate the height then it might break the width.
+This may need more testing, and reading on my part.

 ---